michael-lugashi/snake-python/README.md

 If given an error about line space zoom out of the terminal with "ctrl + scroll out".
 To run this game go to the python directory in the terminal and run "python snake.py".

+Game Intructions:
+-Use the arrow keys to move.
+-Space bar to pause.
+-Esc to exit.
+-Hold arrow key to speed up.

 ![Picture Of Application](./picture-of-game.PNG)